 New technologies are coming to market at an unprecedented rate, and CIOs are often faced with the daunting task of determining what's relevant to the business -- and what isn't.
-Today, how a company leverages cutting-edge technology -- and how quickly -- can create a distinct advantage over the competition.
+Today, how a company utilizes cutting-edge technology -- and how quickly -- can translate into a distinct advantage over the competition.

 This essential guide examines four of the most talked about emerging technologies today: blockchain, robotic process automation, augmented and virtual reality, and 3D printing.
 It breaks down how these technologies are making a splash, why CIOs should pay attention to them and how CIOs can introduce cutting-edge tech into their IT strategies.

-The stories presented in this guide delve into the fundamentals of these emerging technologies and shine a light on the ways in which leading CIOs are using cutting-edge tech to boost business and IT performance -- from improving back-end processes to better serving their companies' customers.
+The stories presented in this guide delve into the fundamentals of these emerging technologies and shine a light on the ways in which leading CIOs are using cutting-edge tech to boost business performance -- from automating routine jobs and improving customer service to supporting a major digital transformation initiative.

 A blockchain tracks the transactions of digital assets.
 It is, in other words, a digital ledger, and it remains current when new transactions -- in the form of a new block of encrypted data -- are added to the chain of transactions that have already taken place.
 Its best-known use case is bitcoin, the digital currency.